skellat/new-blog-post-tweety/_posts/2023-09-19-coming-to-speed.markdown

 >*Post by Debian.
 "Today Sunday 17, September, is the last day of DebConf23, starting at 10:30 ITS (05:00 UTC)!
 Have a look at the schedule for the day. debconf23.debconf.org/schedule… We remind you that you can watch most of the talks streamed online by clicking on Venue names in the schedule.
 You can also watch the recorded talks published later. #debian #debconf #debconf23 #freesoftware #dc23 #kochi #debconfkochi #debianindia" Posted on Sep 17, 2023 at 00:27*

 Yeah, it totally slipped my mind that this event was even taking place.
 I've still been reeling from events arising from recent visits to medical practitioners.
-I'm stuck a bit in the Windows world thanks to the teaching position I presently hold.
+I'm stuck a bit in the Windows world thanks to a current work tasking.

 # Health